Richie Hofmann: Awards

 Hofmann has been the beneficiary of several fellowships, including the Ruth Lilly Fellowship from the Poetry Foundation and the Stegner Fellowship from Stanford University.

 For his first collection of poems, Second Empire, Hofmann won the Alice James Award, then known as the Beatrice Hawley Award, in 2014.

-In 2025, Hoffman was named a Guggenheim Fellow and awarded a Literature Fellowship from National Endowment for the Arts.
+In 2025, Hofmann was named a Guggenheim Fellow and awarded a Literature Fellowship from National Endowment for the Arts.

+Hofmann's third poetry collection, The Bronze Arms was longlisted in the National Book Awards for Poetry in 2026.

 Personal life

 Hofmann is married to Ryan Hagerty to whom his first book, Second empire, is dedicated.
 He has lived between the cities of Chicago and San Francisco.